 Do I have to comply with Martyn’s Law?

-Martyn’s Law is not currently legislation so you do not have to comply with the draft Martyn’s Law bill.
-However, this may change once Martyn’s Law becomes legislation.
+Martyn’s Law is not yet legislation so you do not have to comply with the draft Martyn’s Law bill.
+However, this may change once Martyn’s Law becomes legislation and, now that the bill has been presented to the House of Commons, we can expect that to happen in the not too distant future.

 When will Martyn’s Law become legislation?

 No timetable has been set to introduce the legislation.
-The draft Martyn’s Law bill will need to be heard in parliament and passed by both the House of Commons and the House of Lords before it becomes law.
+The draft Martyn’s Law bill will need to be passed by both the House of Commons and the House of Lords before it becomes law.
+However, that process has now started so we can expect it to become law soon.

 Will it be expensive to comply with Martyn’s Law?